Navigation

 Header

 The navigation.header array defines links that appear in the top navigation bar of your documentation site.
 These are typically used for authentication links, external resources, or call-to-action buttons.
+Each item can be type: "link" or type: "spacer".
+A spacer pushes items before it to the left and items after it to the right.

 Example